WhAT we're about

 We believe these three types of civic power have continued to nourish the soil from which systemic racism grows.
 The ways wealth is accumulated and distributed, narratives are developed and perpetuated, and policies are created will continue to perpetuate racial disparities, until and unless they are fundamentally reimagined.

 We believe in building new standards of practice and accountability for civic power holders committed to racial equity.
 Together with internal reformers and external advocates, we will begin by acknowledging the history of harm resulting from each civic power, reimagine how to shift this power to historically excluded groups, and build mutual accountability across our fields of work.

 WHAT'S THE STRUCTURE OF THE JUST ACTION COMMUNITY PRACTICE AND TOOLKIT?

 Each Just Action community of practice and toolkit focuses shifting power through one of three primary civic power channels (Money, Narrative, and Policy).
-Each individual and/or institution may choose their preferred community of practice.
-Institutional signers will be prompted to organize and facilitate their community of practice internally.
-Individual signers will be connected with individuals within or outside of their institution or sector who have selected the same sector.
-If you have not yet joined a community of practice, click here.
-If you have selected a sector, and have not yet been connected to a community of practice, contact us.
+Each individual signer may choose their preferred community of practice to be connected with individuals who have selected the same focus area.
+If you have not yet joined a community of practice, complete the one-question survey here.

 HOW IS JUST ACTION SIMILAR TO OR DIFFERENT FROM OTHER EQUITY PLEDGES I MAY HAVE SEEN?